whitwritescode/cloud_notes/awsservice.md

 - **AWS CloudTrail**: Records AWS API calls for accounts and delivers log files.
 History of API calls recorded from the Management Console, SDKs, REST APIs, command line tools and higher-level AWS services such as CloudFormation.
 This history enables security analysis, tracking changes of resources and compliance auditing.
 CloudTrail logs are encrypted and stored in a AWS S3 bucket.
 Best practice: use with Amazon CloudWatch.

+- **AWS CloudWatch**: Monitor and manage various metrics. configures alarms actions based on data from those metrics. alarms automatic perform actions if the value of the metrics goes above or below a predefined threshold.
+Access to all metrics from a central location through the dashboard.
+Visibility into applications, infrastructures and services, reduce MTTR and improve TCO insights to optimize apps and operational procedures.
+Manages Performance optimization.

+- **AWS Trusted Advisor**: Evaluates your AWS environment in real-time using best practice checks across the categories of cost optimization, performance, resilience, security, fault tolerance, and service limits, and recommend actions to remediate any deviations from best practices in Trusted Advisor Priority.

+- **AWS Config**: Configuration Manager for AWS account.
+Keeps a record of the configuration settings for AWS resources, such as virtual machines, databases, and security groups.
+Detects and notifies of any changes to these configurations, helping to stay on top of updates and potential issues.
+Ensures resources comply with industry standards and best practices, reducing security risks and errors.
+Offers a centralized dashboard to view and manage AWS resources, making it easier to understand resource usage and optimize the infrastructure.

 ---

 ### Networking and Content Delivery: